Leveling up Web Performance with HTTP/3

 And if you want to share a capture with someone.
 Ideally, you want the default to contain this secret just for the For the trace you created, which is what this command is doing.

-So, you know, last time around Peter showed how to kind of filter by capture.
+So Last time around, Peter showed how to kind of filter by capture.

-So you're just capturing Traffic to a website that you're you're focused on trying to debug right now, but it can be sometimes a bit too simple, too easy just to capture everything And then also capture all of the keys that you're using and send it off to somebody and put it on to a public kind of archive.
+So you just capturing traffic to a Website that you're, you're focused on trying to debug right now, but it can be sometimes a bit too simple, too easy just to capture everything And then also capture all of the keys that you're using and send that off to somebody and put it onto a public kind of archive.

 But like you say, with those secrets, you're able to if you share the entire file decrypt all of the traffic in a PCAP, which is probably not what you want to do, given how noisy things can This is why using a script is going to be Simplify your life and make it less likely for these things to happen.

-So at the moment.
-Is this the Python script that you get This is the Python script.
+So at moment.
+Is this the Python script that you get This, this, the Python script.

 I think I linked it from a presentation I did earlier link from my website and just decryption and workshop on my website linkstein.nl In there, I link it somewhere in the presentation, but this presentation also shows you how can you it showed a case by water was very useful.